vmware-archive/clarity/DEVELOPMENT_CONTRIBUTION.md

 `type` - could be one of `feat`, `fix`, `chore`, `docs`, `refactor`, `test`, `style`.

-Set scope of the commit if posible:
+Set scope of the commit if possible:

 ```
   a11y      accordion    alert      badge         build     button        card   checkbox